justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/colour.md

 title: Colour
 ---

-Our color system builds on the recognition of the JET brand colors to make the product interface more usable.
+Our colour system builds on the recognition of the JET brand colours to make the product interface more usable.

 ## Our colour principles